nengoxx/ai-stuff/README.md

     * The most popular solution for running SD and adjacent models, extremely versatile with tons of extensions, even has an extension to use it in Photoshop.
 * [ConfyUI](https://github.com/comfyanonymous/ComfyUI):
     * Better workflow and more lightweight than A1111’s but less popular and versatile, A1111’s also has an extension for it.

+**My recommended setup for image generation:**

+You can easily try most of the UIs for image generation with the project [StabilityMatrix](https://github.com/LykosAI/StabilityMatrix), it lets you easily install those projects with a shared folder for the models and such, definitely the easiest and most manageable way to start.

 ### Text to Speech/Sound Generation